kelli-gallacher/population-doubling/README.md

 ## &#128300; About

-This script is designed to be a speedy tool to calculate the population doubling level (**PDL**) of cells grown in **two** different conditions, providing an insight into differences in growth rates.
+This script is designed to be a speedy tool to calculate the population doubling level (**PDL**) of cells grown in **two** different conditions.

+The PDL is the total number of times the cells in a population have doubled _in vitro_.
+This is an indicator of the differences in cell growth rate and cell age between the conditions.

 In addition to calculation, the script will also generate graphs and perform regression analysis.